-Student Loan Discharge: Options to Cancel Your Federal Student Loans
+Student Loan Discharge: Options to Cancel Your Student Loans

 If you find yourself in this situation, you’ll have the challenge of tracking down your academic and financial records.
-Because the college is defunct, try contacting the state licensing agency for your school.
+Because the college is defunct, you may need to contact the state educational authority for more information.

 Unlike other types of debt, the courts rarely discharge student loans through bankruptcy.
 But in extreme cases of “undue hardship,” declaring bankruptcy will wipe out some or all of your student debt.
 There’s no hard-and-fast rule for what constitutes undue hardship, but there are a few general guidelines:

 - You’ve made good faith efforts to pay back the loan.

 - If you had to pay back the loan, you couldn’t sustain a minimal standard of living.

 - Your financial hardship is going to continue for the foreseeable future.